Aerial Photos and Satellite Imagery

 You can use raster images such as satellite or aerial photographs directly in your maps.
 Maptitude can display TIFF, GeoTIFF, JPEG/World, JPEG 2000, MrSID, SPOTView, Orthophoto, and ECW image files (for a full list see the Maptitude Data Access page).

 These images can be used as a means of reference or in conjunction with the map editing tools to create or edit geographic files.
-After you display an image, you can use the geographic editing tools to trace new map layers such as building footprints (Figure 2), new subdivisions, or manhole covers.
+After you display an image, you can use the geographic editing tools to trace new map layers such as utility lines, building footprints, new subdivisions, and other infrastructure.

 Most images have the information that Maptitude needs to display them at the correct location.
 Maptitude even has tools for images without this information, allowing you to register (georeference) TIFF, JPEG, JPEG 2000, and MrSID images to indicate their true locations on the map.